 Furthermore, if we were to build a high-end blockchain fintech app, registering on it would only have to be performed once.
 Every subsequent login would never require additional info other than the private key, plus it would be possible to use the same profile on other blockchain systems (as long as the networks are connected in some form, of course).

-Smart contracts are deceptively simple chunks of code within blockchains that are essentially multiple-outcome arrangements that get executed if certain conditions are met.
+Smart contracts are deceptively simple chunks of code within blockchains ; in essence, they have multiple-outcome arrangements to execute after meeting certain conditions.
 Vital cogs within any fintech blockchain app, smart contracts would basically take on the role of what banks do in current financial settings – they guarantee that certain funds will be transferred if certain conditions are met.

 Smart contracts introduce a strong sense of integrity between the peers in the system as any arrangement would be enforced impartially and automatically.

 Of course, the capacity to create apps in which there’s no need to doubt the validity of arrangements can do wonders for fintech startups which still don’t have the track record needed to automatically raise trust among new and potential users.